Technology Readiness Levels

 Milestones: Scale-up and validate GMP manufacturing process at a scale compatible with USG requirements.
 Complete stability studies of the GMP drug product in a formulation, dosage form, and container consistent with Target Product Profile.
 Complete Phase 2 clinical trials.

-8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Ph3, and FDA Approval or Licensure
+8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Phase 3, and FDA Approval or Licensure

 THERAPEUTIC DEVICE